GreatHavoc/ActivityMonitorSystem/SETUP.md

 1. Ensure you're running from the publish folder
 2. Check that ActivityData.db exists in publish\Data\
-3. Verify date format (YYYY-MM-DD)
+3. Verify date format (YYYY-MM-DD) and use quotes around dates
 4. Use `--help` with any command for usage details
+5. Timeline, detailed, report, and query commands require `--from` and/or `--to` dates
+6. Summary command uses `--date` for a single day

 ### Database Issues